casutton/homepage.csutton/talks/index.md

 * [Statistical Analysis of Computer Program Text](statistical-nlp-swe/) Amazon Development Centre Scotland, 26 April 2017.

+* [You and Your Code: Priniciples of Research Software Engineering](principles-rse): Lecture aimed at undergraduate computer science students to understand some of the ideas behind programming in research

 ## More about Philosophy

 This collection is a recent experiment on my part, inspired by a famous essay